CMMC Level 2 Certification Checklist

 - Generating reports that support on-demand analysis and provide compliance evidence

-Configuration Management
+Configuration management

 - Documenting all suspicious access attempts

-Identification and Authentication
+Identification and authentication

-The identification and authentication control family requires users to verify the identity of users, devices, or systems before granting access to resources within an organization’s IT environment.
+The identification and authentication control family requires organizations to verify the identity of users, devices, or systems before granting access to resources within an organization’s IT environment.
 It ensures that only authorized individuals/entities can access sensitive systems, data, or applications.
 Some of the best practices under this control family include:

 - Implement MFA